Frequently Asked Questions

 Can I invite friends or family to join my Robin?

 That's the whole point.
-Users will be able to create Robins and invite whoever they like to those Robins.
+Users can create Robins and invite whoever they like to those Robins.
 You can create different Robins for different groups of people in your life as well.

 11